How TechWears began

 TechWears was founded in 2014 by Zero Waste enthusiast and ecopreneur, Junkman Drew.
-Drew has long been fascinated by circuit boards and technology, yet also deeply concerned about the environmental impacts of the ever-growing electronic waste stream.
-While working as Director of Business Development for Blue Star Recyclers, a pioneering Social Enterprise electronics recycler in Colorado, he searched everywhere online for a neck tie made from real circuit boards.
-When he couldn’t find one, he took matters into his own hands and decided to make one himself!
+Drew has long been fascinated by circuit boards and technology, while also feeling deeply concerned about the environmental impacts of the ever-growing electronic waste stream.
+While working as Director of Business Development for Blue Star Recyclers, a pioneering Social Enterprise electronics recycler in Colorado, Drew searched online for a circuit board tie to no avail.
+So, he did what any maker would do and constructed one himself!

-Planned Obsolesce is a crime against the economy, the consumer, and the environment.
+Planned Obsolescence is a crime against the economy, the consumer, and the environment.
 We want things that are built to last.
 We want products that are repairable and upgradeable.
-We want goods that help the environment and don’t exploit vulnerable eco systems and populations.
+We want goods that help the environment and don’t exploit vulnerable ecosystems and populations.

-TechWears believes that businesses have a responsibility to deliver more value than just profit.
+TechWears believes that businesses have a responsibility to deliver more than just profit to stakeholders and consumers.
 The emergence of the so-called “4th Sector of the Economy,” demonstrates that change is accelerating and collective efforts to protect the environment are catching on in the mainstream.
 The response to TechWears products is evidence of this fact.

 A few honors bestowed to Drew and TechWears: